Your Guide to Hip Replacement: Surgery, Physical Therapy, and Recovery

 What Does Physical Therapy for a Hip Replacement Involve?

-Most often on the day of a total hip arthroplasty surgery, your physical therapist in the hospital will teach you the first stage of exercises, guiding your recovery.
+Most often on the day of a total hip arthroplasty surgery, your physical therapist in the hospital will teach you the first stage of exercises.
+This begins your recovery journey.
 Most of the exercises initially involved in post-op hip replacement physical therapy are simple.
 They aim to improve blood flow to the area, help guide daily living activities, and begin contracting major muscle groups.

 For instance, you may first perform ankle pumps, quadriceps contractions, and gluteal contractions in your total hip arthroplasty physical therapy session.